 Conclusion

-Dysentery is dangerous, however if all hygiene rules are followed, the risk of getting sick can be minimized.
+Dysentery is dangerous, however By following all hygiene rules, the risk of getting sick can be minimized.
 With timely treatment, the prognosis for recovery is favorable.
-Remember that self-medication for any intestinal ailments is fraught with serious consequences.
+Remember that self-medication for any intestinal ailment is fraught with serious consequences.

 In contact with

-Intestinal diseases in a preschool child occur very often due to non-compliance with the basic rules of hygiene.
-Dysentery in children is a common phenomenon, but amenable to rapid successful treatment with early diagnosis.
+Intestinal diseases in preschool children occur very often due to non-compliance with basic hygiene rules.
+Dysentery in children is a common phenomenon, but can be quickly and successfully treated if diagnosed early.

 What is dysentery

 Dysentery is a disease that refers to acute bacterial intestinal infectious diseases of fecal-oral transmission.
 Its frequent outbreaks are diagnosed in the warm season (summer-autumn), when the diet contains a lot of fresh fruits, berries and vegetables.
-With insufficient processing before use, Shigella bacteria remain on them, which, if they enter the gastrointestinal tract, provoke the occurrence of dysentery.
+If they are not properly processed before consumption, Shigella bacteria remain on them, which, when they enter the gastrointestinal tract, provoke the occurrence of dysentery.

-The disease is widespread in countries with a high population density and within regions with poor sanitary conditions.
+The disease is widespread in countries with high population densities and within regions with poor sanitary conditions.
 In addition to the food factor, water from reservoirs can be a provocateur.
-Mass outbreaks of dysentery are often associated with sick employees of the catering or water supply systems.
+Massive outbreaks of dysentery are often associated with sick employees of catering or water supply systems.

 Pathogen

-Different regions are characterized by their own varieties of bacteria that cause shigellosis.
-The causative agent is a dysenteric bacillus.
+Different regions have their own types of bacteria that cause shigellosis.
+The causative agent is the dysentery bacillus.
 These are enterobacteria of the Shigella group, which gave rise to the second name of the disease.
-At the same time, it is not necessary that a particular species of Shigella is strictly tied to a particular territory.
+It is not necessary that a particular species of Shigella is strictly tied to a specific territory.
 They are easily transported and travel all over the planet.
-In total, there are four types of shigella (but there are 12 serotypes, and according to some studies of pathogens, there are up to 100):
+There are four types of Shigella in total (but there are 12 serotypes, and according to some studies there are up to 100 pathogens):

 • Central Asia and the Far East - Grigoriev-Shiga stick;